bkircher/foo-cpp/README.md

 # README
-foo-cpp is a CMake, Google Test, C++17 project template that allows you to get going quickly.
+foo-cpp is a CMake, Catch test framework, C++17 project template that allows you to get going quickly.
 Basically cargo(1) for the poor.

 Just clone the repo as shown below and replace `foo` with your project's name and start coding.